dirtyredbeard/IST643/DataCenterDesignProject/DataCenterDesignProject.md

 - An estimated power draw for our equipment (in amps)
 - The number of equipment racks required

 The college administration is entertaining proposals for how to best use the space.
 Your CIO would like to propose virtualizing our lab environment --instead of providing physical desktops to students.
-The CIO has asked you to prepare a presentation and document outlying:
+The CIO has asked you to prepare a presentation and documents outlining:

 - Any assumptions made throughout,
 - A viable solution,